I-aM-FeNi/alx-pre_course/README.md

-This is the README.md file in the root directory.
+This is the updated README.md file in the root directory.